Kosh42/FFP-JSON-Files/README.md

 # FPP-JSON-Files

-This is to install the JSON files required for the Mirage V1.0 BBB/BBG capes up to V0.6 to FPP.
+This is to install the JSON files required for the Mirage V1.0 BBB/BBG to work on FPP.

 Open FPP in a web browser as normal.
 Go to Help > SSH Shell.
 You may need to enable "Advanced Mode" in the FPP UI settings to see this command.